Exifers/fetch-utils/README.md

 A set of handy functions to perform requests on an API very easily.

-This module is designed to be easy-to-use and lightweight.
-If you need a more advanced tool with response/request transformation for example you may want something like [axios](https://www.npmjs.com/package/axios).

 ## Table of Contents
 - [Install](#install)
 - [Import](#import)